 Before delving into the results, we first introduce the benchmarks and describe the specific experimental setups used for experiments.

 \paragraph{WebArena} The WebArena benchmark consists of five self-hosted websites and a total of 812 tasks.
 Many tasks require interacting across multiple websites, which poses additional challenges for LLM-based agents.
-For evaluation, WebArena employs a string matching based mechanism to assess correctness, providing more stable and objective results compared to benchmarks using LLMs to score, such as~\citep{he_webvoyager_2024, gou_mind2web_2025}.
-For non-parametric test-time adaptation, we first synthesize $10$ personas using prompt instruction~\ref{lst:web_persona_synthesis} for each website using GPT4o~\citep{openai_gpt-4_2024} and with seed personas from NNetNav~\citep{murty_nnetnav_2025}.
-Then for each persona, we roll-out a \texttt{GPT4.1} agent to explore the environment guided by the persona description, with the exploration prompt instruction~\ref{lst:web_exploration} derived from NNetNav, and with a maximum exploration step of 30.
+For evaluation, WebArena employs a string-matching-based mechanism to assess correctness, providing more stable and objective results compared to benchmarks using LLMs to score, such as~\citep{he_webvoyager_2024, gou_mind2web_2025}.
+For \nonparametricmethodname{}, we first synthesize $10$ personas via prompt instruction~\ref{lst:web_persona_synthesis} for each website using GPT-4o~\citep{openai_gpt-4_2024} and with seed personas from NNetNav~\citep{murty_nnetnav_2025}.
+Then for each persona, we roll-out a \texttt{GPT-4.1} agent to explore the environment guided by the persona description, with the exploration prompt instruction~\ref{lst:web_exploration} derived from NNetNav, and with a maximum exploration budget of 30 steps.
 To extract environment dynamics from interaction logs, we summarize each state transition pair (observation, action taken, new observation) with prompt instruction~\ref{lst:web_dynamics_extraction}, and concatenate all summarized state transition pairs to obtain the list of environmental dynamics $E=\{e\}_{i=1}^{M}$ for each website.
-Finally, we utilize the \texttt{o3} model to remove repeative and trivial environment dynamic entries from the list via prompt instruction~\ref{lst:web_filter_dynamics} and this results in $E_{\text{clean}}$.
+Finally, we utilize the \texttt{o3} model to remove repetitive and trivial environment dynamic entries from the list via prompt instruction~\ref{lst:web_filter_dynamics}, resulting in $E_{\text{clean}}$.
 We provide all prompts we use in~\cref{appendix}.
-With \parametricmethodname, we reset the adaptation vector after each episode and we use a learning of 0.1 and training step of 1 for all experiments.
+With \parametricmethodname, we reset the adaptation vector after each episode and we use a learning rate of 0.1 and training step of 1 for all experiments.
 During evaluation, we use the text-based accessibility tree as the observation type and run experiments using BrowserGym\footnote{\url{https://github.com/ServiceNow/BrowserGym}} and AgentLab\footnote{\url{https://github.com/ServiceNow/AgentLab}} with a maximum step of $30$.